 The edge comes from rules like players busting first, limited information, and payout structures.

-Why does dealer have advantage in blackjack?
+Why does the dealer have an advantage in blackjack?

 The dealer plays after you; if you bust, they win by default without needing to act.